Europe’s 15 Biggest Airlines — May 2021 Edition

 Ryanair is an Irish low-cost airline founded in 1984.
 Including their subsidiaries, Ryanair operates a fleet of more than 450 aircraft and forms Europe’s biggest low-cost airline.
 Ryanair has its headquarters in Dublin and operates aircraft bases all over Europe.
 Before Corona, Ryanair transported almost 150 million passengers.

-Lufthansa is Germany largest airline and one of the world largest airline groups.
+Lufthansa is Germany’s largest airline and one of the world’s largest airline groups.
 The group airlines operated out of their bases in Frankfurt, Munich, Vienna, and Zurich.
 In total, the airline group has more than 700 aircraft and, before COVID-19, almost 140,000 employees.
-The airline operates flights to hundreds of European destinations, as well as Asia, North America, Africa, Central, and South America.
+The airline operates flights to hundreds of European destinations and Asia, North America, Africa, Central and South America.

 Air France / KLM is a France-Dutch airline group.
-Besides the main carriers, Air France and KLM, the group consists of airlines such as Transavia, Hop, or Martinair.
+Besides the main carriers, Air France and KLM, the group consists of Transavia, Hop, or Martinair airlines.
 In pre-COVID time, the airline group had more than 85,000 employees and operated 2,300 flights with its 550 aircraft.
-In 2019, Air France / KLM operated 104 million passengers, mainly from their hubs in Paris and Amsterdam.
+In 2019, Air France / KLM operated 104 million passengers, mainly from Paris and Amsterdam.

 Pegasus Airlines is a Turkish low-cost airline with its headquarters in Istanbul.
 The airline operates more than 90 aircraft out of various bases in Turkey.
 Pegasus flies to more than 100 domestic and international destinations in more than 40 countries.
 The airlines focus on West and Central Europe as well as the Middle East.